-Mitsuwa’s grocery store is where to be if you’re looking for a specific Japanese grocery item, Japanese candy or a bottle of sake or shochu.
+Mitsuwa’s grocery store is where to be if you’re looking for a specific Japanese grocery item, Japanese candy, or a bottle of sake or shochu.
 The selection of soy sauces alone is impressive.
-There is also a large meat department.
-The super fresh meats and fish are offered in a variety of different cuts for traditional and standard Japanese meals.
-(Let me tell you, while the thinly cut Shabu Shabu might be intended for hot pots, it makes a darned good Philadelphia cheese steak.)
-Be warned, if you don’t speak Japanese you might be out of luck with a majority of the products on sale.
-But take a chance!
-You might find some fun things.
-I went home with several matcha green tea flavored candies.
+It seems to go on and on, row after row and aisle after aisle.
+There is also a large meat department with butchers you can watch through a window.
+The fresh meats and fish are available in a variety of different cuts for traditional and standard Japanese meals.
+(Let me tell you, while the thinly cut Shabu Shabu might be intended for hot pots, it makes a darned good Philadelphia cheesesteak.)
+Unsurprisingly, there is a large variety and selection of fish and seafood on offer.

 It’s a bit disingenuous to suggest that New Jersey’s Mitsuwa is detached from NYC.
 Behind the shopping center is the Hudson River.
 Standing on the edge you can clearly see the skyline of the Upper West Side, Columbia University, Morningside Heights, Manhattanville.
-But regardless of the physical location, Mitsuwa Marketplace is a fun way to spend an afternoon, get a bite to eat or stock up on some Japanese groceries.
+But regardless of the physical location, Mitsuwa Marketplace is a fun way to spend an afternoon, get a bite to eat, or stock up on some Japanese groceries.
 After all, who doesn’t love all that kawaii candy?
 (That’s Japanese for “cute!”)

-Edgewater, NJ 07020
+Getting to Mitsuwa Edgewater, NJ